geotrellis/geotrellis-site/docs/documentation/python-geotrellis/index.rst

 python-geotrellis
 =================

-*python-geotrellis* is a python package for GeoTrellis data tasks, such as converting rasters into ARG format, tiling ARG rasters, and managing the :ref:`Catalog`.
+*python-geotrellis* is a python package for GeoTrellis data tasks, such as converting rasters into ARG format, tiling ARG rasters, and managing the :ref:`catalog <Catalog>`.

 Installation
 ------------